-V-Drive remote oil filter is mounted on the ski pylon bracket.
+V-Drive remote oil filter is mounted in the engine compartment for convenience.

 Oil Level Check

 Engine oil level should be checked at regular intervals (such as every 5 engine hours).
 To obtain a true reading, when the engine is at operating temperature and turned off, check the oil level showing on the dipstick.